 The City Council in Cambridge, Massachusetts, has decided that all fuel pumps in the city should have warning labels.
 They should make clear that burning fossil fuels has major consequences for climate, environment and health.
-Cambridge will become the first place in the world with such warnings, which resemble the warning labels on cigarette packages.
+Cambridge will become the world’s first place with such warnings, which resemble the warning labels on cigarette packages.

 In 2016, Vice Mayor Jan Devereux introduced a bill requiring warning labels on all fuel pumps in the city.
 But the initiative was shot down by the City Council.
 In fall 2019 she tried again, and this time the proposal was adopted for further consideration.
 Jan Devereux did not seek re-election 2020.
 Therefore City Councillor Quinton Zondervan took charge of the proposal, and carried it to a successful final vote in the City Council January 27th 2020 (Seven yeas, one nay, and one present).